 Would you open a business in an industry that continuously sees annual growth rates between 3 and 5 percent, with steady growth forecast for the next decade?

-Starting a laundromat business may not sound flashy, yet it has proven to be a smart, profitable venture for many in the industry.
+Starting a laundromat business may not sound flashy, but it has proven to be a profitable venture for many.

 But just like a retail store or tech startup, operating a successful laundromat business takes careful planning.
-It also requires major upfront costs, and strict compliance with environmental regulations.
+It also requires accounting for major upfront costs, and keeping in compliance with environmental regulations.

 Why You Need a Business Plan for Your Laundromat Business